 Armed with one of the most powerful passports in the world, Singaporeans traverse the globe frequently, especially during the holiday season!

 Unfortunately, many travellers sustain injuries during their holidays, which is quite a bummer!
-Abigail Tan, our Senior Physiotherapist, shares 5 tips to stay injury free this holiday season.
+Here are some tips to take note of to staying injury-free this holiday season.

 Injuries can happen when one takes on too much physical activity suddenly.
 Travellers who usually lead a sedentary lifestyle often find that their body is not equipped to handle the physical demands of outdoor sports like skiing and mountain climbing during the holidays.
 For those who barely exercise or walk daily, they will find that even the leisurely strolls through new cities day after day can put a strain on their legs.